 Having a workshop will also mean there’s an increase in the electricity or water bill.
 This can be helped by investing in renewable energy.
 An option to consider is whether it is worth installing a few solar panels on your granny flat to lower costs.
 In the long term, solar energy can often be a sound investment.
 Some states will even include grants or rebates for solar panels, making them a very attractive option for your workshop.

 While your workshop will include all the necessities needed to live comfortably, it may end up being tight for space, especially when it comes to storage.
-To avoid having a cluttered and crammed workshop, consider having space for storage in the ceiling or under the floor.
+To avoid having a cluttered and cramped workshop, consider having space for storage in the ceiling or under the floor.
 This means items are still easily accessible, will not have to be discarded, and will give you more space in your workshop.

 A home isn’t really complete without a garden.
 When you’re building the workshop on your property, keep in mind how the surroundings will compliment the building.
 You want to ensure your elderly relative will have the best living experience in your workshop; this can be improved by considering the aesthetic of your garden.
 Amplify the look and feel of your workshop by including a few flower beds, pot plants, shrubs or trees in the garden.
 This will really help to make your elderly relative feel comfortable and at home while living in the workshop.